peteut/hapi-shelf/README.md

 			// Cannot proceed from here.
 			throw err;
 		}
-		// Bookshelf instance is now available at server.plugins['hapi-bookshelf-db'].
+		// Bookshelf instance is now available at server.plugins['hapi-shelf'].
 	});
 ```